TUDelft-books/CSBB-textbook/book/Quarter1/Week1_4.md

 -   Deal with challenging situations during an interview

-## Group activity of the week
+## Group activity: starting your proposal

 By week 4, groups should have a solid specific research question with preliminary ideas of how they might address it in a research project.
 This is called the hypothesis and will be part of your grant application.

--   What question are you focusing on for your project?
-Why?
+Refer back to examples of proposals to see how it should be written.

 ## Discussion Questions